dhlorenz/CS236319/Material/Tutorials/sml/introduction.md

 <!--vert-->

-Elements may appear more than once
+elements may appear more than once

 ```sml
 [3,4,3];